esteinig/sketchy/README.md

 ### Android mobile phones

-To set up the `Rust` CLI on Android mobile phones, the following should be pretty straight forward:
+To set up the `Rust` CLI on Android mobile phones, the following can be done in a couple of minutes:

 1. Install the [`UserLAnd`](https://github.com/CypherpunkArmory/UserLAnd) app
-2. Setup a `Ubuntu` image
+2. Setup an `Ubuntu` image
 3. Run the following script

 ```bash